 In short, if you are looking for an intermediate grade workstation, we recommend this as the best desktop for FL studio.

-In short, if you are looking for a premium AIO model, then this is the best desktop for FL Studio in our opinion.
+In short, if you are looking for a premium high performance model, then this is the best desktop for FL Studio in our opinion.

-This is a desktop for those who not only work on FL studio, but are also either gamers or graphic designers/animators.
+This is an AIO desktop for those who not only work on FL studio, but are also either graphic designers/animators.

-This premium desktop, for starters, features a powerful 8 Core Intel Core i7-9700 processor.
+This premium desktop, for starters, features a powerful Intel Core i7-10510U.
+While this is not as powerful as the Core i7-10700 featured in the tower desktop above, for an AIO PC suited for professionals, this is more than apple.
 For FL Studio, you would rarely need anything more powerful than this.

 Furthermore, it offers a huge 16 GB of DDR 4.
-Again, .
+Again, this amount of RAM is perhaps the maximum you will ever need for your FL studio work.

-To top this all, this desktop features an NVIDIA GTX 1660 graphics card.
+To top this all, this desktop features a dedicated NVIDIA GTX MX110 graphics card.
 You DO NOT need a graphics card for FL studio.
-Therefore, if you have no plans to edit animations or play games, then this desktop may not be suitable for you.
+This dedicated graphics isn’t really intended for gaming.
+Instead, if your PC every needs some extra GPU acceleration, this will kick in.

 What are The Requirements for FL Studio?